conilas/pismevent/README.md

 * If it finds any that wasn't yet zeroed, it must check how much is still has left.
 In order to do so, it goes in the **zeroed_payment_event** collection and sees how much was taken from that transaction.
 * From that value, it will check how much it must discount from the incoming transaction.
 That means it will insert a new value in the **zeroed_payment_event** and then create the other events related to the transaction.

 ### Not good enough?
 Interested?
 Check the doc, which contains two flowcharts to explain the idea.
+Also, there's an explanation of why I chose to go with an event-source approach.

+## The stack

+The application is built with mongodb to provide a simple document storage database and using the Gin framework in golang.
+The library to access the database is the one created by the mongo guys.

+## The code/folder structure

+* ```main.go``` - contains the entry point of the application, which only gets it up and running;
+* ```handlers``` - contains all the handlers for the endpoints of the api
+* ```reposioty``` - contains everything db-related (the config, the mongo connection and so on)
+* ```utils``` - just some functional utils for the code to be written smoothly :-)
+* ```doc``` - contains the doc needed (endpoints and so on)